Learn how you can use generative artificial intelligence (GenAI) at CCCU and what conditions the University has put on its use.

 For further guidance, have a look at the Learning Skills Hub module on Academic integrity and plagiarism.

 GenAI tools are known to produce false, inaccurate, or misleading information, called ‘hallucinations’.
-Always apply your critical thinking to any AI generated output and check the accuracy of information using the BREAD tool.
+Always apply your critical thinking to any AI-generated output and check the accuracy and currency of information using the BREAD tool.

-Some versions of GenAI tools are ‘live trained’, meaning they are connected to the internet and are being continually trained on their users’ prompts, whilst others aren't.
-This may affect the accuracy of the responses generated.
-Be aware of these limitations on some platforms.
+Many versions of GenAI tools are ‘live trained’, meaning they are connected to the internet and are being continually trained on their users’ prompts.
+Others are closed systems.
+Both situations can affect the accuracy of the responses generated in different ways.
+Be aware of these limitations and their impact on the quality of the responses generated.

 GenAI platforms don't take responsibility for the output they produce; you can read the terms and conditions of a platform to verify this.
 Any output generated should be cross-referenced for accuracy, using authoritative sources, by you as the author of your work.